theodric/beats/winbeats/README.md

 * UTF-8 console output support because complicated
 * CMake-based build system instead of Make because Windows

+## Please enjoy the binary release
+In the interest of facilitating use of this tool by Windows people, I've provided a binary build in this repo (beats.exe) which I swear does not have a trojan in it as far as I can remember, proabably.
+Use it, or don't, it's your call.
+You can always build from source.

 ## Building and Running
 Needs CMake and Visual Studio 2022 (including the Build Tools) to build, so get those:
 `winget install Kitware.CMake`